-What is an Under-Cut?: The under-cut is a sexy new trend that is popular among models, musicians, actors and sports-men alike.
-Macklemore, David Beckham, Jack Antonoff, Josh Duhamel all have this and you should get one soon too.
-It is pretty easy to cut an undercut at home.
+It is pretty easy to get an undercut at home.
 All you need is a design you can rely upon and just go for it.
 The common trend in the under-cut these days is to keep the hair on the top portion of the head longer than the hair on the sides and the back.

-If you have enough length on the top of your head you can just go for this haircut, since you will have enough hair on the top of the head it will give the undercut a more unique look.
-Initially it would be smart to go to a barber for this cut, since he will be able to do it the best.
+Anyone with thick and healthy hair can just go for this haircut, as this hairstyle requires you to have thick hair on the top.
+If you are a newbie, it would be smart to go to a barber for this cut, since he will be able to do it better than trying it on your own .
 Also, once you have the basic outline of the cut, it will be easier for you to re-do it at home and trim it to shape.